www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Consider automatically sending a mail, when an error happens.
 * [ ] Consider Nix for package management: [Matthew Croughan - Use flake.nix, not Dockerfile - MCH2022 ](https://www.youtube.com/watch?v=0uixRE8xlbY)
 ## Done Tasks
+* [x] Execute more test at once, in order to have a better load test on production.
 * [x] Create UI tester for text editor as well, in order to test both.
 * [o] Browser tests are not always working.
 Log message: `Target page, context or browser has been closed` -> The warning log `Closing HTML clients is implemented, but is not actually expected to be used in production.` with its stack-trace was implemented and deployed in order to find the reason for this error.